poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 Here we can take the same approach as before and mock the mongoose (or any used ORM/ODM) package, but I personally prefer to use a dedicated **real database** to make sure data goes in and out well and as expected.

-We can create a **separate database** for our tests, or even better, we can use a package called [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) which is an in memory MongoDB server and since it stores the data in memory, it takes care of **clearing** the stored data and having a **fresh database** on each run, which makes it perfect for test environment.
+We can create a **separate database** for our tests, or even better, we can use a package called [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) which is an in memory MongoDB server and since it stores the data in memory, it takes care of **clearing** the stored data and having a **fresh database** on each run, which makes it perfect for a test environment.

 So let's install and prepare it for our tests: